Terry a. O'Neal: Poetry

-After freeing a tumultuous marriage, O'Neal released a cathartic book of poetry entitled: The Sparrow's Plight: Woes of a 21st Century Black Poet (2014).
+After freeing a tumultuous marriage, O'Neal released a cathartic book of poetry entitled The Sparrow's Plight: Woes of a 21st Century Black Poet (2014).
 In the book, the author speaks of her run-ins with life being a Black, liberated woman in a White America, racial injustice, and the tragedies unfolding around the world.
-In the foreword by author and literary critic, Rudolph Lewis, he pointed out: "Neither Gil Scott-Heron nor Richard Wright could have written as poetically with such depth and beauty as Terry a O’Neal does with regard to two recent issues, namely, the tragedies of Fukishima and African child soldiers."
+In the foreword by author and literary critic, Rudolph Lewis, he pointed out:

+Neither Gil Scott-Heron nor Richard Wright could have written as poetically with such depth and beauty as Terry a O’Neal does with regard to two recent issues, namely, the tragedies of Fukishima and African child soldiers.
+I can imagine some poet might have been quite graphic when it comes to the inhumane wreckage caused by the tsunami and earthquake in northern Japan and the meltdown of six nuclear reactors.
+But in the nine line poem "disaster zone," O'Neal captures the horror in words of wondrous awe.